DSAC – Doctors for Sexual Abuse Care

 Contents of this page:

-Fuelling hysteria: ISPCAN Doctors for Sexual Abuse Care were the organisers of a controversial Auckland conference in September 1998 for the International Society for the Prevention of Child Abuse and Neglect.
-A series of postings on the internet were made about this conference and its participants by a COSA supporter.
+- Fuelling hysteria: ISPCAN Doctors for Sexual Abuse Care were the organisers of a controversial Auckland conference in September 1998 for the International Society for the Prevention of Child Abuse and Neglect.
+A series of postings on the internet were made about this conference and its participants by COSA supporter Brian Robinson.

 Fuelling hysteria: ISPCAN